Wilsdorf's Other BrandsCopyright © David Boettcher 2006 - 2022 all rights reserved.

 The Tudor brand was little used before WW2 except for watches sold in Australia.
 The image here shows the dial from one of these, which in addition to "Tudor" clearly carries "Rolex Watch Co.
 Ltd".
 Surely anyone could be forgiven for thinking that this was a model of Rolex watch, not a completely separate brand.

 Many watches sold in Australia have cases that were made by Australia's largest case maker, J. W. Handley in Melbourne.
 Handley made cases for Rolex, Tudor, Unicorn, Cyma, Omega, Tissot and many others.
 This was to reduce import duties on Swiss watches imported into Australia.
-Duties were lower on uncased movements because they were considered to be “parts” which facilitated local employment of craftspeople.
+Duties were low on uncased movements because they were considered to be “parts” and facilitated employment of local people.
 Also, the case, especially a gold case, was a significant proportion of the cost of a finished watch.
 A case in sterling silver cost about the same as the movement, a gold case considerably more.
 Making the cases locally reduced considerably the value on which import duty was levied.

 The ébauche shown here from an Oyster Watch Co. branded watch is a Fontainemelon calibre 30, cal.
 FHF 30; it was also made in a centre seconds version FHF 30-1.
 It's a 10½ ligne diameter round movement ticking at 18,000 vibrations per hour.
 It has a Swiss straight line lever escapement and fifteen jewels, so it is a good quality movement basic mass produced.
 It was also made in a 17 jewel variant with end stones for the escape wheel bearings, and an indirect centre seconds version called the FHF 30-1.